 With 38 restaurants, two golf courses, and even exclusive villas that come with a private butler, it is easy to overlook the fantastic casino at Foxwoods Resort.
 This is a huge casino that offers one 6000 slot marines, 380 gaming tables, and even a bingo hall!

 The Venetian, Macau

-Forget it’s sister hotel in Vegas, The Venetian Macau in China is massive and incredible with its own canal way for gondola rides, shopping mall, an abundance of restaurants and bars and of course, beautiful casino!
+Forget its sister hotel in Vegas, The Venetian Macau in China is massive and incredible with its own canal way for gondola rides, shopping mall, an abundance of restaurants and bars, and of course, a beautiful casino!